openhab/org.openhab.binding.zwave/doc/qubino/zmnhkd_0_0.md

 ### Parameter 64: Output Switch selection Q1

 Output Switch selection Q1
-Set value means the type of the device that is connected to the Q1 output.
-The device type can be normally open (NO) or normally close (NC).
+<p&gtSet value means the type of the device that is connected to the Q1 output.
+The device type can be normally open (NO) or normally close (NC).</p&gt
 The following option values may be configured -:

 | Value  | Description |